git-creative-agency/GIT-Agency-SOP/readme.md

 5. Use hyphens, not underscores.

 6. Do not use initials or names of individuals.
+The date of a file's update is more important than the person who created it.

 7. Never, never, never use "final" anywhere in a file name.

 ### File Types

 1. The GIT Creative Agency is an Adobe studio.
-We default to the Adobe Creative Cloud and the main tool within it for the job.
+We default to the Adobe Creative Cloud and the main tools within it for the job.
 2. Avoid Microsoft Office as a whole.
 Instead of Word, use Google Docs.
 Instead of Excel, use Google Sheets.
 Instead of Powerpoint, use InDesign (and eventually export as PDF).
 	_Only use Google Slides or Keynote for presentations where it is *essential* to import video, audio, animated gifs, or other complex elements.
 Otherwise, prefer a simple PDF slideshow._
 3. For working files, retain the original, layered file as long as possible.
 This means saving Photoshop (`.psd`), Illustrator (`.ai`), InDesign (`.indd`), Premiere (`.prproj`), and other proprietary formats from our main design software tools.